sadiecee/FoliumTutorial/README.md

 ```

 ### Visualizing Your Map
 In order to make a map, we have two options.
 We can load and visualize a shapefile, or we can join our CSV data to a pre-existing shapefile or GeoJSON that we load.
-You'll want to join the data on a common field, if you're going with that option.
+Here, we're going to load the Estimated_Housing_Authority_Service_Areas.geojson and the Estimated_Housing_Authority_Service_Areas.csv in order to join the data from the csv to the shapes in the geojson file.
+You'll want to join the data on a common field, if you're going with that option (like we will now).

-For now, we're going to just see what loading and running the `plot()` function on this GeoJSON will do to our data.
-We're going to load the Estimated_Housing_Authority_Service_Areas.geojson that we downloaded at the start of this tutorial.
+For now, we're going to just see what loading and running the `plot()` function on this GeoJSON _without joining any data_ will do to our output.
+We're going to read the Estimated_Housing_Authority_Service_Areas.geojson that we downloaded at the start of this tutorial.

 ```Python
 fp = "Estimated_Housing_Authority_Service_Areas.geojson"